 Alabama Coach Bear Bryant

-Over the next 25 years, there would be 232 wins, only 46 losses, six NCAA national titles, 13 SEC championships and 12 bowl game victories at his alma mater.
-Bryant was named national coach of the year three times, and the award is now named in his honor.
+Over the next 25 years, there would be 232 wins, only 46 losses, six NCAA national titles, 13 Southeastern Conference championships and 12 bowl game victories at his alma mater.
+Bryant received the AFCA Coach of the Year award three times, and the award is now named in his honor.
 If that’s not enough, the Crimson Tide football team’s current home is called Bryant-Denny Stadium.